Please avoid repeated downloads.

 and "(historical)".
 The ZIP files, together with NOAA's free services, effectively allow a web page

 developer to provide weather services for any place in the United States.
-The ZIP files contain essentially the same
+The two ZIP files contain essentially the same

 data, but in different formats.
 You may need